John de Lancie: Documentary

-He is long-time friends with fellow Star Trek alum Kate Mulgrew.
-He is also good friends with MacGyver and Stargate SG-1 star Richard Dean Anderson.
-They have both appeared together in episodes of both series, as well as in the 1995 television series Legend.

-Secular activism
+Activism

 Raised by secular parents, de Lancie is an advocate for atheism and humanism.
 Of his education in a religious school in Philadelphia, he remembers associating religion with manipulation.
 Rather than developing a religious outlook, he became fascinated by an ever-changing world: "I'm wondering if one of the things at the core of believing in God, or not, has to do with change.
 I have grown to embrace change.
 Personally, I love reading the science section in the paper every morning.
 I'm in awe of humankind's boundless curiosity."

 On June 4, 2016, he addressed the participants at the Reason Rally in Washington, D.C.
 Speaking in reference to his Star Trek character Q, he said:

 On July 14, 2017, de Lancie attended the unveiling of a statue of Clarence Darrow at the Rhea County Courthouse, Dayton, Tennessee, the site of the Scopes Trial in 1925, where Darrow had argued in favor of the teaching of evolution and secular education.

 In October 2019, de Lancie was a featured speaker at the annual conference of the Center for Inquiry, CSICon.
 At the conference he announced two new projects.
 The first, an animated series, titled God's Goofs, is meant to point out that intelligent design is absurd.
-The second project is a play based on the historic 2005 intelligent design trial in Dover, Pennsylvania, the first direct challenge brought in the United States federal courts testing a public school district policy that required the teaching of intelligent design.
+The second project is a play based on the historic intelligent design trial Kitzmiller v.
+Dover Area School District (2005) in Dover, Pennsylvania — the first direct challenge brought in US federal courts testing a public school district policy that required the teaching of intelligent design.